How Long Should a Resume Be? [2024 - 2025]

 Rationale: Similar to students and recent graduates, entry-level professionals should keep their resumes to one page when possible, emphasizing any work experience, volunteer work, skills, and accomplishments relevant to the job they're applying for.
 This stage focuses on potential and relevant experiences that align with the job requirements.

-Ideal Length: One to two-page resume
+Ideal resume length: One to two-page resume

 Rationale: Mid-level professionals with three to ten years of experience can opt for a two-page resume if necessary.
 This is especially true if you have a wealth of relevant experiences, projects, and skills that you cannot fit onto one page.
 The first page should capture the most critical and recent achievements, while the second page can detail earlier roles and contributions—as long as they're relevant.

-Rationale: Senior professionals often have extensive experience, publications, or impactful projects that justify a two-page resume.
+Rationale: Senior professionals often have extensive experience, publications, or impactful projects that justify at least a two-page resume.
 Here, the focus is on leadership roles, notable accomplishments, and a track record of success.
 If you're at the senior level, your resume should present a compelling narrative of growth, results, and leadership.

 An example of a senior-level, two-page resume